 Category Criteria Identification on plan (RAB subject to legibility of the plan) Category U (Formerly 'R') Those in such a condition that they cannot realistically be retained as living trees in the context of the current land use for longer than 10 years unviable after removal of other category U tree.
-Trees that are dead or are showing signs of significance trees infected with pathogens of significance trees of better-quality res that have a serious, irremediable, structural defect, such a that their early loss is expected due to collapse including those that will become viable after removal of other category U trees (e.g. Where for whatever reason, the loss of companion shelter cannot be mitigated by pruning.) sees that are dead or are showing signs of significant, immediate and irreversible overall decline.
-The sees infected with pathogens of significance to the health and/or so safety p of other trees nearby, or very low-quality trees suppressing adjacents of better-quality NOTE Category U trees can have existing to the property of Trees to consider for reter Mainly arboricultural qualities Mainly landscape qualities Mainly Conservation qualities Category A Trees of high quality with an estimated remaining life expectancy of at least 40 years Trees that are particularly good examples of their species, especially if rare or unusual; those that are essential components of groups or formal or semi-formal arboricultural features (e.g. The dominant and/or principal trees within an e avenue Trees, groups or woodlands or particular visual importance as arboricultural and /or landscape features Trees, group or woodlands of significant conservation, commemorative or other value (/e.g. Veteran trees or wood pasture) Light Green (RAB 000-255-000) Category B Trees of moderate quality with an estimated remaining life expectancy of at least 20 years Trees that might be included in category A, but downgraded because of impaired cons conditions (e.g. Presence of significant though remediable defects, including unsympathetic past management and storm damage) such as that they are unlikely to be suitable for retention beyond 40 years; or trees lacking the special quality necessary to merit category A designation Tree present in numbers, usually growing in groups or woodlands, such that they attract a higher collective rating than they might as individuals; or trees occurring as collections but situated a so as to make little visual contribution to the wider locality Trees with materials conservation or other cultural c value Mid blue (RAB -000- 000-255) Category C Trees of low quality, with an estimated remaining life expectancy of at least 10 years, or young trees with a stem diameter of below 150mm Unremarkable trees of limited merit such or such impaired condition that they do not qualify in higher categories.
+Trees that are dead or are showing signs of s es (e.g., Where for whatever reason, the loss of ignificant, immediate, and irreversible overall de to the health and/or so safety p of other trees n ected due to collapse including those that will become f companion shelter cannot be mitigated by pruning.) ecline. earby, or very low-quality trees suppressing adjacent NOTE Category U trees can have existing Dark red (RAB 127-000-000) Trees to consider for reter Mainly arboricultural qualities Mainly landscape qualities Mainly Conservation qualities Category A Trees of high quality with an estimated remaining life expectancy of at least 40 years Trees that are particularly good examples of their species, especially if rare or unusual; those that are essential components of groups or formal or semi-formal arboricultural features (e.g., The dominant and/or principal trees within an e avenue Trees, groups or woodlands or particular visual importance as arboricultural and /or landscape features Trees, group, or woodlands of significant conservation, commemorative or other value (/e.g., Veteran trees or wood pasture) Light Green (RAB 000-255-000) Category B Trees of moderate quality with an estimated remaining life expectancy of at least 20 years Trees that might be included in category A, but downgraded because of impaired cons conditions (e.g. Presence of significant though remediable defects, including unsympathetic past management and storm damage) such as that they are unlikely to be suitable for retention beyond 40 years; or trees lacking the special quality necessary to merit category A designation Tree present in numbers, usually growing in groups or woodlands, such that they attract a higher collective rating than they might as individuals; or trees occurring as collections but situated a so as to make little visual contribution to the wider locality Trees with materials conservation or other cultural c value Mid blue (RAB -000- 000-255) Category C Trees of low quality, with an estimated remaining life expectancy of at least 10 years, or young trees with a stem diameter of below 150 mm Unremarkable trees of limited merit such or such impaired condition that they do not qualify in higher categories.
 Trees present in groups or woodlands but without this conferring on them significantly great collective landscape value; and/or tree offering low or only temporary/transient landscape benefits Trees with no materials conservation or other cultural value Grey (Rab 091-091-091)